 |language test||Minimum language requirements of TOEFL iBT 90 (with a minimum of 21 on all items), or IELTS 6.5 (with a minimum of 6 on all items).
 ERK level B2 (preferably C1).|

-|previous education||A BA in the field of English Language, Literature and/or Culture.|
+|previous education||A Bachelor's degree in the field of English Language, Literature and/or Culture.|

 |other admission requirements||To assess whether your educational/academic background meets the specific programme requirements, we will consider the level and curriculum of your previous studies and the grades that you have obtained.
 This evaluation is carried out by our Admissions Office and the Admissions Board.
-Applicants with degrees that have a significant amount of credits related to English literatures and cultures may have the option of taking courses from the department's BA degree to qualify for entry to this MA.|
+Applicants with degrees that have a significant amount of credits related to English literature and cultures may have the option of taking courses from the department's BA degree to qualify for entry to this MA.|

 |Type of student||Deadline||Start course|